diku-compSys/compSys-e2022-pub/lectures/220905_intro_and_c/exercises.md

 alternative notation for `1dN`.
 Hint: if one `sscanf()` fails, try another.

+* `dN` is diceNumber. d6 means a six-sided dice and d12 means a 12-sided dice.
+* `1dN` is 1 die with N-sides.
 ## Guessing game

 Write a C program that on startup generates a random number with